DeskDirector/docs/Toki_Iti/releases/server/readme.md

 - **FIXED** OAuth authentication no longer allows users to log in based on the `OtherMails` property from Microsoft Graph API.
 The emails stored in `OtherMails` are neither guaranteed to belong to the tenant nor unique within it.
 - **IMPROVED** OpenID authentication now verifies emails recorded in the `ProxyAddresses` property of Microsoft Graph API, allowing users to log in using email aliases.
 - **FIXED** The HiLo algorithm's max value migration for Request Type now correctly finalizes upon successful completion, preventing it from being re-executed unnecessarily.
+- **FIXED** Fixed ticket task created through Power Automate didn't save into database.
+- **IMPROVED** @deskdirector.com access to super admin has to be verified in manager server.
+- **IMPROVED** Super admin only get cookie for 24 hours, unless they are also local agent.
+- **FIXED** TECH Create ticket API should only allow local agent to use.
+- **FIXED** Allow virtual admin to access time entries API.
+- **IMPROVED** Enhanced the service model for the find/list time entries API.
+The ticket reference for each time entry now includes permission details, indicating whether the requester has read or write access.
+- **IMPROVED** Added an author property to the communication API's service model.
+Each community item's associated ticket now includes this property.
+- **FIXED** Fixed an issue in the create contact group API where it incorrectly threw an error on the `name` property, even when it was provided in the request payload.

 ### 30th of Jan 2025 (v21.16.1)
 {.release-note-list}